necolas/react-native-web/README.md

 **Experimental / Proof of concept**

-A React SDK for creating web applications and toolkits.
+A React SDK (~8KB gzipped) for creating web applications and toolkits.
 Inspired by `react-native`.

 It includes the following components: